 This web page shows only a small excerpt of our Oshan research.
 Another 80 words (6 lines of text) covering the years 155 and 1555 are included under the topic Early Oshan History in all our PDF Extended History products and printed products wherever possible.

 Oshan Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Oshan has been recorded under many different variations, including Osmond, Osmund, Osmont, Osmonde, Osmand, Osman, Ozment and many more.

 Early Notables of the Oshan family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Oshan Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Oshans were some of the first of the immigrants to arrive in North America: Adam Osman, who immigrated to Virginia in 1623; John Osmond, who settled in Maryland in 1749; David Osmond, who came to Nova Scotia in 1793; Lewis Osmond, who settled in Philadelphia in 1793.